Carmen de Lavallade

-"Few artists have quite Ms. de Lavallade's gift for eloquent stillness and for simple, quiet gestures that express whole worlds of emotion."--The New York Times "Riveting dramatic strengths"--The Washington Post
+"A whirlwind primer of a fascinating career...
+De Lavallade [is] a dynamic presence."--The Boston Globe"Few artists have quite Ms. de Lavallade's gift for eloquent stillness and for simple, quiet gestures that express whole worlds of emotion."--The New York Times "Riveting dramatic strengths"--The Washington Post

 , legendary dancer and choreographer Carmen de Lavallade returns with an intimate autobiographical one-woman work that brings together dance, multimedia, and her personal writings.
 As I Remember It,

 which enjoyed its world premiere in June 2014, traces de Lavallade's unparalleled six-decade career in dance, theater, film, and television--from her childhood days spent playing in the empty lots of 1930s Los Angeles to gracing the world's grandest stages.
 De Lavallade performs solo amidst projections of her younger self as well as films featuring some of her significant collaborators, such as Alvin Ailey, Lester Horton, and Josephine Baker.
 In the process, she reflects on what is remembered and what is forgotten, creating a work shaped by her cognitive and muscular memories of her personal history.

 "As a dancer and now choreographer, she has always zeroed in on the essence of feeling," says the New York Times

 These performances are in celebration of Ms. de Lavallade's husband Geoffrey Holder, who passed away October 5, 2014.